Implementing CSRD Reporting Digitally and in Compliance

 2028:

-This staggered introduction allows companies to gradually prepare for the new reporting obligations and ensures they can implement the necessary systems and processes.
+This phased implementation gives companies the opportunity to gradually prepare for the new reporting obligations and ensure that the necessary systems and processes are in place.

 What Are the Contents for CSRD?